daniel-guyton/daniel-guyton/README.md

 ### Hi there 👋

+### Javascript is my primary programming.
+I've used it on the client using react and node in the backend.
+I also used jest and nock to write test and knex to interact with databases.
 <!--
 **daniel-guyton/daniel-guyton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.